danialgoodwin/identify-dev-device/idd-app/readme.md

 This APK will not be put in Google Play.

-Code has purposely been put into few classes and I'm not planning on expanding it any further.
+Code has purposely been put into few classes for simplicity and I'm not planning on expanding it any further.

-See accompanying blog post for more details.
+(Learn more in my blog post: [Privacy: Programmatically Identifying Developer Devices](http://blog.anonsage.com/2016/03/privacy-programmatically-identifying-dev-device.html))